Scilab-RL/Scilab-RL/README.md

 It is also important to install the following packages, if they are not yet there.
 On Ubuntu execute the following:

-`sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf gcc`
+`sudo apt install libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf gcc ffmpeg`

 ## Getting started using the setup script